 Plastic.
 Possibly the most ubiquitous waste product that has existed on our planet, we can rightly give it credit for sticking around!
 With over 300 million tons of plastic being produced every year, plastic is very much part of every aspect of our lives.
-The worst part?
-All the plastic we produce just sits there, flapping its polymer body in the wind waiting to be decomposed.
-And its not happening anytime soon.
-Plastic takes over 1000 years to decompose, so our not-so-friendly neighborhood waste will be around for a long, long time.
+Incarcerated a lot of times, air pollution by burning of plastic affects millions today.

-The impact of this waste is highly visible in the form of debris in oceans and landfills along with microbeads from personal care products contaminating marine and terrestrial food chains.
-Further, to get rid of this long-lasting waste, several low- and middle-income countries have adopted the unregulated technique of openly burning plastic.
-While this method of eradication definitely removes the physical existence of plastic, it does leave the planet with another problem, the largest environmental cause of death and disease: toxic air pollution.
+The impact of this waste is also highly visible in the form of debris in oceans and landfills along with microbeads from personal care products contaminating marine and terrestrial food chains.
+As mentioned above, to get rid of this long-lasting waste, several low and middle-income countries have adopted the unregulated technique of openly burning plastic.
+While this method of eradication definitely removes the physical existence of plastic, it does leave the planet with another problem, the largest environmental cause of death and disease: toxic air pollution by burning of plastic.

 Toxic Air Pollution Due to Plastics

 Open burning of plastics releases large amounts of toxic health and climate-damaging pollution including fine particles and black carbon, an important contributor to climate change.
 Polychlorinated biphenyls (PCBs), polycyclic aromatic hydrocarbons (PAHs), dioxins, and furans are among the most toxic chemicals commonly released into the air when burning plastic waste; chronic exposures cause cancer and interfere with hormone functions.”